Rodolphe Seeldrayers: The Olympics and FIFA

 R.W.
 Seeldrayers died a year after his election as president of FIFA, on 7 October 1955, due to illness, and received a semi-official funeral, following a governmental decision.
 He was posthumously elected a member of the IOC (International Olympic Committee).
 It was then decided that this title would not be given posthumously again.

 Sportsmanship

-Seeldrayers was a very accomplished sportsman, evidenced by the many sports in which he competed.
-He had a preference for team sports.
-This agreed with his concept of sports, since according to Seeldrayers, sports must be the playing field of an apprenticeship in the necessary values of life and community.
+Seeldrayers played sports and had a preference for team sports.
+He believed sports must be the playing field of an apprenticeship in the necessary values of life and community.

 Influence

 Eight fields of Belgian sports benefited from Seeldrayers' attentions: athletics, football, aviation, cricket, field hockey, golf and, in a small measure, tennis and swimming — athletics and football being his main focus.
 He was the Belgian 110 metre hurdles champion in 1897, and he competed as a hurdler for ten years.
 He was the Belgium Division of Honour champion with the Racing-Club of Brussels' team in 1900, and captain of the university team of Brussels in 1898 and 1899.
 All in all, he competed for 26 years.

 As for other fields, their practice lasted an average of ten years and always at an elevated level of accomplishment, winning, at least, a championship: he had five years in the Regatta Club (Cercle des régates) of Brussels and the "Sunburn" team (Coup de Soleil), ten years of cricket in le Racing and the "Anglo-Belgian Club" of Brussels, and was three times champion of Belgium.
 In 1924 he was captain of the national team which defeated France in Paris.
 For ten years he played hockey for the Racing-Club of Brussels, and in 1903, for the national team against France in Paris.
 He played golf from 1919 onward in the Waterloo Golf Club where he was captain for ten years.